armintalaie/FlashCardApp/README.md

 #### User Stories
 - As a user, I want to create flashcards
-- As a user, I want to creat decks
+- As a user, I want to create decks
 - As a user, I want to use flash cards in decks
     - add a card to a deck
     - remove a card from a deck